starkfell/100DaysOfIaC/articles/day.33.yaml.pipeline.in.azdo.when.why.md

 # Day 33 - YAML Pipelines in Azure DevOps: When and Why

-*Today's post comes from guest contributor Tao Yang[@MrTaoYang](https://twitter.com/mrtaoyang).
+*Today's post comes from guest contributor Tao Yang [@MrTaoYang](https://twitter.com/mrtaoyang).
 Tao is a Microsoft MVP who from 9-to-5 focuses on DevOps and governance in Azure for enterprise customers.
 You can find Tao blogging at [Managing Cloud and Datacenter by Tao Yang](https://blog.tyang.org/).*

 Today, we will start our discussion on [Azure DevOps YAML pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema&WT.mc_id=DOP-MVP-5000997).
 YAML pipelines allow you to develop your CI/CD pipeline as code so it can be source-controlled, and stored together with the rest of your solution in the repository.